 If a family member or friend is contacted by a student about an emergency and it is unclear whether or not the on-site staff are aware of the situation, they should call the appropriate Pace Security office:

 - Pleasantville: (914) 773-3400

 Pace Security will then contact the appropriate Pace Education Abroad team member.
 The Pace Security number will be answered 24/7.
 It is important to leave a detailed message with the following information:

 - Your name (reporting the incident)

 - Actions take thus far

-In the event of natural, political or social emergencies, Pace Abroad will coordinate with the on-site staff or U.S. program contact.
-The on-site staff will seek advice from local authorities and the U.S. Consulate or Embassy nearest to the programs location.
+In the event of natural, political, or social emergencies, Pace Education Abroad will coordinate with the on-site staff or U.S. program contact.
+The on-site staff will seek advice from local authorities and the U.S. Consulate or Embassy nearest to the program location.
 Assistance will be managed in coordination with the ACE Travel Assistance Program.

-Parents, family and friends are asked to communicate with Pace Abroad in order to allow on-site staff to focus on working with students and local officials.
+Parents, family, and friends are asked to communicate with Pace Education Abroad in order to allow on-site staff to focus on working with students and local officials.

 Smart Traveler Enrollment Program

-Students are asked to register with the Smart Traveler Enrollment Program (STEP), a service of the U.S. Department of State.
-The STEP program allows students to receive important safety information regarding the destination country, helps the U.S. Embassy communicate in the event of a natural disaster, political or social emergencies, or a family emergency and it helps family and friends get in touch in the event of an emergency.
+Students are asked to register with the Smart Traveler Enrollment Program (STEP) – a service of the U.S. Department of State.
+The STEP program allows students to receive important safety information regarding the destination country; it helps the U.S. Embassy communicate to the student in the event of a natural disaster, political, or social emergencies, or a family emergency; and, it helps family and friends get in touch in the event of an emergency.